 Because of the way we run Love Community Acupuncture, we can’t guarantee that you’ll always see the same acupuncturist.
 Our acupuncturists are equally highly qualified and experienced, and your acupuncture and care will be to the highest standard.

 Everything that you tell us is kept in the utmost confidence.
 This is part of the British Acupuncture Council’s Code of Practice.
 The only exceptions to this rule are (i) if you have an undiagnosed Notifiable Infectious Disease, or (ii) if we have reason to believe that you may be a danger to yourself or others.
 In both cases we may inform your GP.
 Everything else is kept confidential (including from members of your family) unless we have your explicit consent otherwise.

-If you are already, or you’re considering becoming, a blood donor, you should be aware that the NHS Blood Donation Service won’t allow you to give blood if you’ve had traditional acupuncture within the last six months.
+If you are already, or you’re considering becoming, a blood donor, you should be aware that the NHS Blood Donation Service won’t allow you to give blood if you’ve had traditional acupuncture within the last four months.
 This is because acupuncture is an unregulated profession, and they consider there is a risk of your blood being contaminated by a blood-borne virus as a result of treatment (!).
 We would like to reassure you that all acupuncturists are trained to an extremely high standard of hygiene and infection control, and our standard practice yields absolutely no possibility of cross-contamination whatsoever.
-But nonetheless you will be unable to give blood for six months after the date of your last treatment with us.
+But nonetheless you will be unable to give blood for four months after the date of your last treatment with us.